AyushJhin07/Automation/docs/local-development.md

 - `npm run dev:smoke` reuses the bootstrap credentials, fetches the most recently updated workflow, and POSTs to `/api/executions` with the right headers.
 Expect an HTTP `202` and an `executionId` when the queue is healthy.
+- `POST /api/executions/dry-run` simulates the currently edited graph and streams per-node previews without touching external systems.
+Dry runs now tolerate action-only graphs (no trigger node) so builders can QA a single action in isolation; full executions still require a valid trigger and will fail validation without one.
 - `curl http://localhost:5000/api/production/queue/heartbeat` checks Redis connectivity and the worker heartbeat.
 The readiness probe (`/api/production/ready`) returns `503` in development until you flip `NODE_ENV` to `production`; rely on the queue heartbeat during local work.